 » Where to find edible insects?

 During one of the food tripping sprees that I was doing with a friend in Chiang Mai, we chanced upon a stall that was selling insects.
 After our ‘experience’, we walked some more to a busy street and we ended up seeing yet another stall.

 So basically, the answer is: “they can be found and bought almost everywhere” because at one point or another, either in a busy street or in a night market, you will come across a small insect stall/cart/vendor — and it will be hard to miss!
 (Surely, big piles of ominous-looking creatures displayed out in the open will quickly catch your attention).

 Otherwise, you can always ask someone for directions or tips and they will be more than glad to help you out.

-» How did this ‘insect-eating’ mania came to happen?
+» How did this ‘insect-eating’ mania started?

-Apparently, snacking on insects originated mainly from the northeastern part of Thailand and there is a theory that it became popular across the country when the northeastern Thais brought it to the bigger cities like Bangkok, Phuket and Pattaya as they ventured to look for bigger jobs.
+Apparently, snacking on insects originated mainly from the northeastern part of Thailand and there is a theory that it became popular across the country when the northeastern Thais brought it to the bigger cities like Bangkok, Phuket, and Pattaya as they ventured to look for bigger jobs.

 NOTE: Today, eating insects is not regarded as an ‘act’ that is only done by the poor people because it’s quite a craze even for the upper classes of Thailand!
-You might actually spot a wealthy businessman stopping over to a stall to get his ‘fix’.
+You might actually spot a wealthy businessman stopping over to a stall to get his insect ‘fix’.

 Some are caught in the wild while others (like silk worms or crickets) are raised or cultured on insect farms in the north and northeastern parts of the country.